PAN-AM'S ROCKET CAR

 "Pan-Am is the first to build an actual practical car following Rocket car lines.
 Look to Pan-Am for leadership always!
 Pan-Am plans now for the highly advanced motors of the future.
 And when you drive a Rocket car Pan-Am will lead with the right gasoline.
 Just as today, the right gasoline is orange Pan-Am."

 After you retrieve your jaw from the floor at the thought that the car of 1960 will carry a disintegrator ray as standard equipment, other questions might food your brain.
 Like, what's a humidimeter?
 I don't know.
 Orange gasoline?
 That I can answer: another gimmick.
 Many gas pumps of the day had clear compartments through which the buyer could see the product.
 Pan-Am colored its gas with orange dye to make it stand out.
 The big promotional feature was the anti-knock additive ethyl.
 Ethyl was short for tetraethyl lead.
 In the future, cars would run on leaded gasoline!
 In truth, leaded gas wasn't anything new; it just cost more as premium does today.
 Pan-Am's ad campaign hammered home the distinction that its orange gasoline wouldn't cost even a penny extra over its older purple or green gasolines.
-Although these pumps are for motor oil rather than for gas, they give a good idea of a Pan-Am filling station of the day.
+Although the center pump was for motor oil rather than for gas, the panorama gives a good idea of a Pan-Am filling station of the day.

 Pan-Am immediately began a promotional campaign in 1933 to associate its new, wonderful, futuristic gas with the car of the future.
 It's first stab was a "bullet-car" of 1940, built on a teardrop design that was all the current rage in streamline designs.